AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/mysql-tab.md

 ![Cron table change](../../assets/tools/observation-for-adobe-commerce/mysql-tab-13.jpg)

-The **[!UICONTROL Cron table change]** frame is looking for "could not acquire lock for cron job:" error messages, along with a specific PHP memory error and locks involving the `cron_schedule` table.
+The **[!UICONTROL Cron table change]** frame looks for "could not acquire lock for cron job:" error messages, along with a specific PHP memory error and locks involving the `cron_schedule` table.
 If the `cron_schedule` table is locked (for example, by a `DELETE` query being run against it), it will block other crons from running.

 ## [!UICONTROL Deadlocks]